 - Roles not assigning?
 Verify role permissions and bot permissions in Discord.

-- Threads not closing?
-Confirm you’ve set up your thread closure actions correctly.
+- Threads not closing or locking?
+Confirm you’ve set up your thread closure actions correctly and that the bot has the “Manage Threads” permission in Discord.

 Still scratching your head?
 No worries - we’re always here at the Discord for Jira Community.